7. Byte and Halfword Instructions

 EXTB R3,R1,R4

-When R0 is given as s2, this specifies the constant zero, which is to say, byte or halfword zero.
-As a result, EXTB and EXTH may be used to combine the functions of a move and a truncate operation.
-For example, to extract the low byte of R3 and move it to R4, use:
+When x is 0, the reference to r[0] specifies the constant zero, forcing a reference to the least significant halfword.
+As a result, EXTB and EXTH may be used to combine the functions of MOVE (see Section 2.2) with TRUNC (see Section 9.2).
+For example, to extract the low byte of r[3] and move it to r[4], use:

 EXTB R4,R3,R0